vmware-tanzu/tanzu-dev-portal/content/guides/microservices/distributed-tracing.md

 You can learn more about using Zipkin in the guide: [Getting Started with Zipkin and Spring Boot](https://tanzu.vmware.com/developer/guides/spring/spring-zipkin/).

 ## Implementation in .NET
-The same general rules apply to .NET, maintain the trace and span context at the request inbound and outbound level, and emit log information to **stdout** decorated with that information.
+The same general rules apply to .NET, maintain the trace and span context at the request inbound and outbound level, and emit log information to **STDOUT** decorated with that information.

 You can use the extension points available in **WCF**, **ASP.NET** or the **Web API** to trap inbound and outbound requests, which would allow you to not only create and maintain trace and span contexts, but also do things like emit logs with elapsed time calculations per-span, which can then be rolled up by external tools.

 There is a [.NET client library for Zipkin](https://github.com/openzipkin/zipkin4net) that can be used if you're interested in working with Zipkin.

-Projects like [SteelToe](https://steeltoe.io/) now utilize Zipkin.
+Projects like [Steeltoe](https://steeltoe.io/) now utilize Zipkin.

 ## Implementation in Node
 Once again, the same high-level rules apply.
 The goal is to emit information with enough context so that correlations can be determined by some monitoring or analysis tool.
 There are a number of frameworks available in Node that facilitate this kind of instrumentation.